MSRSSP/svsm/Documentation/docs/developer/VERIFICATION.md

 cargo verify
 ```

+By default, it will verify all crates (except for vstd), if you do not want to
+verify other crates, use `cargo verify --features verus_no_dep_verify`.

+### Pass verus arguments for verification.

+It is helpful to pass extra args for verification debugging.

-You can pass extra verus arguments via {crate}_VERUS_ARGS to a specific crate {crate} or VERUS_ARGS to all crates.
+You can pass extra verus arguments via {crate}_VERUS_ARGS to a specific crate

-It is helpful to add extra args for debugging, for example,
+{crate} or VERUS_ARGS to all crates.

-`svsm_VERUS_ARGS="--no-verify" cargo verify` compiles the code with verification annotation without verifying it.
+`svsm_VERUS_ARGS="--no-verify" cargo verify` compiles the code without verifying
+svsm crate.

-`svsm_VERUS_ARGS="--verify-module address" cargo verify` verify only a module in the crate svsm.
-NOTE: you may have verified the module but cannot build the crate.
+`svsm_VERUS_ARGS="--verify-module address" cargo verify` verify only address
+module in the crate svsm.
+NOTE: you may have verified the module but cannot
+build the crate.

-### Run without verification
+### Build without verification

 ```
 cd svsm/kernel